 It seems like the Clyde Court Disrupt wasn’t just a quick pop in today’s ball game.
 The comeback is real… And it continues with the spanking new Puma Uproar.

 Welcome to the Puma Uproar Performance Review.
 Let’s get it!

 BD RATING: 7.2/10

 BEST PLACE TO BUY: FINISH LINE

-The mesh on these is pretty much paper thin so long term longevity is questionable.
+The mesh on these is pretty much paper-thin so long term longevity is questionable.
 Although I can’t spot any signs of wear or tear after playing a few weeks in them, I guess it’s all right then.
-Let me know in the comment section if you own a pear.
+Let me know in the comment section if you own a pair.

 So the Puma Uproar is rocking how they call the HYBRID cushion tooling.
 It connects both IGNITE & NRGY foams to make a dual-density set-up.
 Yeah, it sounds like we’re talking about electric cars at this point.
 All of that mad branding just pumps you up for something really awesome.
 Unfortunately, it all goes away once you put them on, at least for me it did.

 I can only recommend this stuff for players who prefer having a low profile/responsive/quick cushioning with minimum impact protection.
 A third of the midsole going from the toe section all the way to the end of the midfoot is IGNITE foam.
 It does have just a tad bit of compression but mainly, it’s all about responsiveness & court feel.
 Whereas the back of the midsole packs NRGY foam that looks like a bad knockoff of BOOST.
 Now – this is where you can feel that midsole isn’t completely dead.
 There’s a moderate amount of compression which I could live with.
 Still, I need more.
 More everywhere.